 There are many ways to perceive, experience, understand and utilize intuitive information and there are most likely as many varying words to describe intuitive experiences.
 In many cases, these descriptions are connected with embodied knowledge - though the origin of the information does not necessarily come from the body.
 When we lack a shared terminology, it is difficult to share and compare intuitive experiences.
-(Raami & Rouhiainen, 2006) The highly intuitive experiences may be multi-sensory, visual, kinaesthetic, symbolic or even extrasensory - a type of preverbal activity that is hard or impossible to describe verbally.
+(Raami & Rouhiainen, 2006)

+The Results: Opening doors and unleashing intuition The highly intuitive experiences may be multi-sensory, visual, kinaesthetic, symbolic or even extrasensory - a type of preverbal activity that is hard or impossible to describe verbally.
 Some designers even report that turning these experiences into words may hamper reaching the core of the experience, or bias the original experience.